-Candidates are required to sign this sheet prior to the examination.
-This signed timetable is handed to the supervisor when registering at the examination venue for the practical (performance) examination.
+Candidates are required to sign this timetable prior to the examination.
+This signed timetable must be shown to the supervisor, with photographic ID, when registering at the examination venue for the practical (performance) examination.
+Digital copies of your timetable e.g. on a mobile telephone, are not permitted.